 (URGE or SURGE of emotion)

 An event has occurred, either external or internal, that has resulted in feeling a level of activation, an emotion, bodily sensation, anxious feeling, craving, looping thought, regret, fear, or belief.
+Remember your emotions are REAL, but they are not necessarily based on facts.

 locate & LABEL emotions

-FEEL WAVE OF INTENSITIES
+FEEL WAVE OF EMOTIONS in your body

 allow for ebb & flow